In 1962 I was hired as a transmitter engineer with radio station WAEB in

 compartment and the transmitter went off the air.
 My first impressions

-fascination with the generation of the ball itself and of how slowly it walked
+amazement and fascination with the generation of the ball itself; how slowly it walked

-the tubes, and how very quickly it dropped into the power supply cabinet and why did
+the tubes; how very quickly it dropped into the power supply cabinet and why it

 I didn't have much time to dwell on what I had just experienced, because my